Do you want to learn how to build your own drum box?

 - Round: A round drum box is the most difficult to build, but it also has the best sound quality.

-Step 3: Assemble the Drum Box
+Step 3: Construct the Drum Box

 Now your drum box is ready to use!